Pregnancy is a time of radical body change and transformation. After all, you’re growing a tiny human, so it’s little wonder!

 A common sensation during pregnancy is cramping.
 Cramping is a sensation of muscles contracting.
 It can be achy, slightly painful, pressure or just plain uncomfortable.
-Here’s what you need to know about cramps during pregnancy for your peace of mind and wellbeing:
+Here’s what you need to know about cramps during pregnancy for your peace of mind.

 Is It Normal To Get Cramps During Pregnancy?

 Many women experience menstrual cramps during their cycle.
-When we feel the same sensation during pregnancy it can be concerning.
+But when we feel cramps during pregnancy it can be concerning.
 While cramps occasionally are cause for concern, most of the time they are just a normal part of pregnancy.

 Cramping during pregnancy can be caused by a few different things.
 Just before you expect your period you might experience cramping due to implantation.
 Some women experience and notice this, while others do not.

 The most common cause of cramping is simply the uterus expanding.
 While baby remains quite tiny in the early weeks, your uterus is already beginning to change.
 There’s an increase in blood flow and fluid in the uterus before baby is a noticeable size.

 Constipation, gas and other gastric upset during pregnancy can cause cramping sensations.

 Another reason for a cramping sensation is round ligament pain.
 Your uterus isn’t the only thing impacted by growth and hormones.
 The hormones during pregnancy can cause your muscles and joints to relax.
 Round ligament pain can be very uncomfortable and even very painful for some.
 The round ligaments surround your uterus so as it grows, they can become strained.